Churchill caretaker ministry: Plans to extend the coalition

-Attlee and Eden returned from the US on 16 May and Attlee met Churchill that evening.
+Attlee and Eden returned from America on 16 May and Attlee met Churchill that evening.
 While Attlee himself favoured continuation until the defeat of Japan, he was aware that the majority of Labour Party members thought differently.
-Churchill sought a compromise and wrote a letter to the NEC which was amended by Bevin to include a pledge on social reform, but it was not enough.
+Churchill sought a compromise and wrote a letter to the Labour National Executive Committee which was amended by Bevin to include a pledge on social reform, but it was not enough.
 On Sunday, 20 May, the NEC voted for an October election and their resolution was backed overwhelmingly by the conference delegates next day.
 Attlee phoned Churchill with the news and an element of discord arose between the two which was fuelled by Beaverbrook in his newspapers.

 Contemporary cartoon by John F. Knott for The Dallas Morning News.
 It depicts Churchill as the "caretaker on the job" – in reality, Churchill was a keen amateur bricklayer.

 At noon on Wednesday, 23 May, Churchill tendered his resignation to King George VI.
 He insisted on returning to Downing Street to keep up the pretence that the King had a free choice as to whom to invite to form the next government.
 He was summoned back to Buckingham Palace at four o'clock and the King asked him to form a new ministry pending the outcome of the general election.
 Churchill accepted.
 It was agreed that Parliament would be dissolved on 15 June and the election would be held on 5 July.
 With many service personnel out of the country, it was decided that votes would not be counted until 26 July, allowing time to collect the service votes.